-This article is about the best things to do in Nuwara Eliya, the ten best places were chosen based on the reviews collected by seerendipity tours from its customers.
+This article is about the ten best things to do in Nuwara Eliya, the ten best things to do in Nuwara Eliya was chosen based on the reviews collected by seerendipity tours from its customers.

 Nuwara Eliya is one of the most popular holiday destinations in Sri Lanka and attracts hundreds of thousands of local as well as foreign travellers every year.

 The documented history of Nuwara Eliya goes back to around 7000 years and the city is closely connected to Ramayana.
-Even though it has such a long history, Nuwara Eliya loses out its importance as a historical city compared to places like Anuradhapura, Polonnaruwa due to the absence of monumental evidence.
+Even though it has such a long history, Nuwara Eliya loses out its importance as a historical city compared to places like Anuradhapura, Polonnaruwa, Sigiriya and Dambulla due to the absence of monumental evidence.
 Therefore most tourists have no idea about the rich historical past of Nuwara Eliya.
 However, with correct planning and knowledgeable tour guide, you will be able to learn the historical past of the city.
-Whether you wish to explore Nuwara Eliya with a group or have a private tour with a guide, seerendipity tours would be able to get you an interesting tour itinerary at an affordable price- there are few experiences that you should not miss during Nuwara Eliya tour.
+Whether you wish to explore Nuwara Eliya with a group or have a private tour with a guide, seerendipity tours would be able to get you an interesting tour itinerary at an affordable price- there are few things to do in Nuwara Eliya, that you should not miss during the Nuwara Eliya Tour.

 Hanuman temple, which is one of the few temples in the world dedicated to Hanuman.
 Hanuman temple is located near Ramboda, about 40 km from Nuwara Eliya.
 The temple is located on the Kandy-Nuwara Eliya highway and just 1-hour drive from Kandy.
 This sacred temple is closely related to Ramayana.
 Hanuman is the monkey god that helped Rama to rescue Sita from Ravana.
 You might not see thousands of local devotees here, but a large number of foreign travellers can be seen here, especially Indian travellers who take part in Ramayana trail organized by seerendipity tours.